 You probably know that affiliate marketing is a popular tactic used by businesses to drive sales and generate significant revenue through online referrals.
 As a brand, publisher, or content creator, you can use Pinterest as a powerful distribution channel for your affiliate content.

-Once you've got your Pinterest engine going, it'll continue to drive traffic and conversions for a long time to come with a bit of upkeep and maintenance.
+Once you've got your Pinterest engine going, it can become one of the best free traffic sources for your site and drive conversions for a long time to come — with a bit of upkeep and maintenance.